Itinerary | 12 Day Delta and Wildlife Adventure | African Ubuntu Safaris

 Day 10 : Chobe National Park

 Crossing back into Botswana we overnight on the banks of the Chobe River.
 Chobe is famous for its beautiful scenery, magnificent sunsets and abundance of wildlife and birdlife.
-The afternoon of arrival is free for an optional game drive.
+The afternoon of arrival is free for an optional game drive (own expense).

 Chobe National Park